 Volume in the crypto market represents the number of coins traded.
 When we talk about on-chain volume, we mean the number of valid transactions recorded on the blockchain.

-When coins are traded on exchanges (like Binance, Coinbase or Kraken) these transactions occur off-chain.
-In other words, transactions aren’t validated on the blockchain’s public ledger and fees are set by the Exchange.
+When coins are traded on crypto exchanges (like Binance, Coinbase or Kraken) these transactions occur off-chain.
+In other words, transactions aren’t validated on the blockchain’s public ledger and fees are set by the exchange.

 Trading on-chain has its pros and cons compared with trading on an exchange.
 Blockchain transactions can’t be changed or manipulated making on-chain transactions more secure, but it can also be more expensive because of the fees paid to miners.

 Understanding the On-chain vs. Trading Volume graph

 Now that you know the difference between on-chain and off-chain trading volume, let’s analyse this rather scary-looking graph.

 The graph compares Bitcoin’s trade volume (represented by the green and blue bars) to its price (the black line).
 Three Bitcoin metrics are merged into one graph: price across time, on-chain transaction volume and trading volume at different price levels.

 It’s important to note that volume is measured in relation to price, but not time.
 So while BTC price relates to the x-axis along the bottom of the graph, volume is measured by the x-axes at the top of the graph and is shown for different price points.